joenorton/rubyretriever/readme.md

 Mission
 -------
-RubyRetriever aims to be the best command-line crawling and scraping package written in Ruby.
+RubyRetriever aims to be the best command-line crawling and scraping package written in Ruby and a replacement for paid software such as Screaming Frog SEO Spider.

 Roadmap?